boyzoid/blog/content/posts/2023/september/send-keys-intro.md

 ## The Solution

 SendKeys is a library that runs on Mac OS (Sorry, Windows users) and allows you to programmatically send keystrokes to apps running on your computer.
 This was the help I needed.
 However, I found it cumbersome to set up the commands for SendKeys and then run them while trying to do screen recordings.
-After some digging around, I discovered that SendKeys has a Mode module.
+After some digging around, I discovered that SendKeys has a Node module.
 I decided to write a wrapper in Node.js, using Express, so I can run my commands from a web browser.
 I am now making the project known to the public to help all the other poor typists.

 ## Getting the Code